raphaelvallat/yasa/docs/index.rst

 * Spectral analyses: bandpower, phase-amplitude coupling, 1/f slope, and more!
 * Hypnogram analysis: sleep statistics and stage transitions.

-For more details, try the :doc:`quickstart` or read the :doc:`faq`.
+For more details, try the :ref:`quickstart` or read the :ref:`faq`.

 **********